Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

-Nonetheless, using fixed thresholds has several limitations.
-Threshold-based summaries inevitably discard fine-grained information captured by wearable devices.
-Furthermore, they may not reflect physiological differences across diverse populations (e.g., age, race, sex, and health conditions), potentially leading to biased or oversimplified interpretations.
-In the context of CGM data, it is unclear whether the existing thresholds are optimal and whether the same glycemic thresholds are appropriate for individuals with type 2 diabetes and those with type 1 diabetes.
-Notably, \citet{kattaInterpretableCausalInference2024} recently highlighted that adjusting CGM thresholds, such as altering the ``healthy'' glucose range from 70--180 mg/dL to 70--140 mg/dL, can lead to substantially different interpretations of treatment effects, underscoring the importance of selecting the ``right" thresholds.
+{While threshold-based summaries are widely adopted, in practice, thresholds established in one context are fixed and routinely applied to different populations and study settings.
+For example, the activity thresholds derived by \citet{chandlerClassificationPhysicalActivity2016} for 8--12-year-old children are fixed and reused in studies of younger children and older adolescents \citep{chenUnderstandingPhysicalActivity2020, islamAccelerometerMeasuredPhysicalActivity2024}.} In the context of CGM data, {while clinical targets (the desired percentage of time spent within a specific threshold range) are often adjusted based on patient risk, the thresholds defining those ranges remain almost entirely fixed across clinical practice and research in type 1 and type 2 diabetes \citep{wrightTimeRangeHow2020}, and even in populations without diabetes \citep{keshetCGMapCharacterizingContinuous2023}, although they were originally established for type 1 diabetes population \citep{agiostratidouStandardizingClinicallyMeaningful2017}.} Furthermore, \citet{kattaInterpretableCausalInference2024} highlighted that adjusting CGM thresholds, such as altering the ``healthy'' glucose range from 70--180 mg/dL to 70--140 mg/dL, can lead to substantially different interpretations of treatment effects, underscoring the importance of selecting the ``right'' thresholds {for a specific population and context.}

-An emerging alternative to fixed threshold-based summaries is representing wearable device data as entire \textit{distributions}.
+An emerging alternative to fixed threshold-based summaries is representing wearable device data as entire \textit{{univariate} distributions}.
 Distributional representations continuously extend threshold-based summaries by encoding the time spent within each infinitesimal range across the entire domain.
-This approach thus maintains greater data granularity compared to the conventional summaries, resulting in improved analytic performance \citep{matabuenaGlucodensitiesNewRepresentation2021, kattaInterpretableCausalInference2024}.
-However, distributional representations may be challenging to interpret and communicate in clinical settings.
-In contrast, threshold-based metrics provide simple, interpretable scalars that can be readily utilized in clinical tasks, such as setting treatment goals.
+This approach maintains greater data granularity than the conventional summaries, resulting in improved analytic performance \citep{matabuenaGlucodensitiesNewRepresentation2021, kattaInterpretableCausalInference2024}.
+However, distributional representations may be challenging to interpret and communicate in clinical settings, {whereas threshold-based metrics provide simple, interpretable summaries that facilitate clinical communications, such as guidelines for at least 150 minutes per week of moderate-to-vigorous physical activity or at least 70\% of time in the 70--180 mg/dL range \citep{fishmanAssociationObjectivelyMeasured2016,battelinoContinuousGlucoseMonitoring2023}.}